VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: INTRODUCTION

 In recent years, an improvement in the field has been brought by function approximators, such as Neural Networks (NNs), which allow to represent complex sets in a more memory-efficient way with respect to gridding~\cite{Jiang2016,Rubies2016,Djeridane2006}.
 These algorithms require less memory to run and store the resulting approximation, which represented one of the main bottlenecks of previous approaches.

+\qting{quote:qlearningref}{Another recent trend consists in the use of Reinforcement Learning, as in~\cite{Hsu2021}, where the authors exploit Q-learning to compute reach-avoid sets.
+This method allows to compute a safe under-approximation of these sets, but its applicability is still limited due to the need to discretize the action space.}

-Another promising approach for computing viability kernels consists in data-driven methods that rely on the feasibility of Optimal Control Problems (OCPs).
+A promising approach consists then in data-driven methods that rely on the feasibility of Optimal Control Problems (OCPs).
 In~\cite{Zhou2020} the authors approximated the forward invariant region of nonlinear systems using Support Vector Machines (SVMs).
-Their algorithm solves OCPs for initial conditions well distributed over the state space, and uses the feasibility result of each OCP to train a classifier.
-This approach has the advantage of being applicable to a wide range of nonlinear systems, but it becomes intractable for large state spaces, since it requires too many samples to get good approximations.
+Their algorithm solves OCPs for initial conditions well distributed over the state space, and uses the feasibility results to train a classifier.
+This approach is applicable to a wide range of nonlinear systems, but it becomes intractable for large state spaces, since it requires too many samples to get good approximations.

-A promising way to reduce the computational burden of data-driven methods is Active Learning, a machine learning framework to select new data samples that are the most informative or representative.
+A promising way to reduce the computational burden of data-driven methods is Active Learning (AL), a machine learning framework to iteratively select new data samples that are the most informative or representative.
 In a first study~\cite{Chapel2006}, the authors proposed an iterative algorithm to select the points nearest to the frontier of the learned SVM classifier to improve its accuracy.
 However, the approach is still hardly scalable because the number of samples in large dimensions can still grow exponentially; moreover, nonlinear SVMs training complexity scales more than quadratically with the number of samples.